tonethar/IGME-330-Master/notes/HW-ajax-3.md

 </petnames>
 ```

-- NB: the XML declaration at the top of an XML file is optional as long at the encoding is in UTF-8 or UTF-16
+- N.B. - the XML declaration at the top of an XML file is optional as long at the encoding is in UTF-8 or UTF-16

 <hr>